SreeMKP/SreeMKP/README.md

 Professional with medical & Clinical research background with a passion for data.
 Significant experience in Clinical Research with publications in peer-reviewed medical journals.
 Looking to apply my knowledge, experience to drive improvements & solve problems in Health Care.

 *   🌍  I'm based in San Francisco
-*   🧠  I'm learning Machine learning
+*   🧠  I'm learning Statistics,Machine learning
 *   🤝  I'm open to collaborating on Python, R,SQL, ML, Learning to code
 *   ### Skills
 <p align="left">